ddbit/verba-volant/install.md

 Check the issues on github project.
 At the moment the client can't be used as a webapp served via ```http://``` because of browser restrictions that require ```https://``` protocol from remote loading.

-As a workaround you can be server via ```file://``` protocol.
+As a workaround, the client can be served via ```file://``` protocol.
 Save the the folder ```public``` in your computer and click on the index.html file.
 The client is a vanilla static page which loads his styles and his javascript.
 No other deps required.
 For a better experience I recommend to load index.html in a first browser window (which will be Alice) and then use a different browser or browser profile to load as Bob.